drhsqlite/pikchr/doc/diamondobj.md

 A third advantage falls out of this fact: the “`fit`” attribute works as expected for Pikchr diamonds.
-It cannot with the manual PIC-compatible workaround due to the lack of a properly-calculated bounding box, taking into account the rotated cardinal points:
+It cannot with the manual PIC-compatible workaround due to the lack of a properly-calculated bounding box, one taking into account the rotated cardinal points:

 ~~~~ pikchr indent